Career Definition for Budget Managers

 Budget managers usually have a bachelor's degree in business, economics, or accounting; many employers prefer candidates with a master's degree in similar fields of study.
 Relevant coursework may include topics in macro and microeconomics, statistics, mathematics, finance, and ethics.
 The Certified Government Financial Manager, an optional credential, is available through the Association of Government Accountants.
 Aside from the degree, organizations usually look for budget managers with a few years of prior experience in finance.
 Some organizations, including the government, require tests for incoming budget managers and provide opportunities for additional education.

 Budget managers should have good judgment and analytical skills.
-Proficiency in the use of computer data-mining and spreadsheet programs are useful when conducting analysis.
+Proficiency in the use of computer data-mining and spreadsheet programs are useful when conducting an analysis.
 Communication skills and the ability to express budgetary details and complex facts before an audience are key.
 Budget managers should also have good organizing, planning, and decision-making skills, and be able to lead a team of analysts.

 Employment and Salary Outlook